CameronWD/Restful-Motoracing-API/README.md

    ```
    CREATE DATABASE racingapi;
    ```
-4. You can then connect to this database to create a user and give it all prviliges.
+4. You can then connect to this database to create a user and grant them all privileges.
 Please note that this is just for using this database.
    ```
    \c racingapi;
    ```